TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 The following files and folders are part of the TYPO3 Source package.

-**t3lib/ and typo3/** contain the TYPO3 source code, files, images and scripts distributed with TYPO3.
+**typo3/** contains the TYPO3 source code, files, images and scripts distributed with TYPO3.

 **index.php** is the main script for the website Frontend.